 Council Tax charges for empty or unfurnished properties

-You could be exempt from paying Council Tax for an unoccupied property for a period of time if it is empty for one of the following reasons:
+You could be exempt from paying Council Tax for an unoccupied property if it is empty for one of the following reasons:

 - the property is owned or rented by a charity, provided that when it was last occupied it was being used for the purposes of the charity - the property is exempt from Council Tax for up to six months after becoming empty